LukasAldini/qview/README.md

 ## Introduction

 The `qview` package provides functions for summarizing and visualizing data frames.
-The idea is to get a quick view on a given dataset to obtain an initial, rough overview for further analysis It includes the following functions:
+The idea is to get a quick view on a given dataset to obtain an initial, rough overview for further analysis.
+It includes the following functions:

 - `summarize_data`: Summarizes numeric columns in a data frame.
-- `plot_distribution`: Creates histograms and boxplots for numeric columns.
+- `plot_distribution`: Creates histograms and box plots for numeric columns.
-- `qview`: Provides both summary statistics and distribution plots for a data frame.
+- `qview`: Provides both summary-statistics and distribution plots for a data frame.